Panic21/pwsh-WSL-manager/README.md

 # WSL Service Manager

-A PowerShell 7 module for managing the Windows Subsystem for Linux (WSL) Service (LxssManager).
+A PowerShell 7 module for managing the Windows Subsystem for Linux (WSL) Service.

 ## Features